 A pioneer in rural women’s leadership in Australia, Alana is a founding member of Australian Women in Agriculture and former President of the Foundation for Australian Agricultural Women.
 Alana is a member of a fifth generation farming family, breeding cattle and growing trees near Benalla in Victoria.

-Currently Alana is a Director of Goulburn Murray Water, a member of the Victorian Catchment Management Council, a Director of the Victorian Women’s Trust and the inaugural Chair of the Dugdale Trust for Women and Girls.
+Currently Alana is the Dep.
+Chair of the Victorian Catchment Management Council, the Convenor of the Victorian Women’s Trust, a Director of Goulburn Murray Water and the inaugural Chair of the Dugdale Trust for Women and Girls.

 Alana is the President of the Voices for Indi, initiator of the democracy project in the electorate of Indi which saw independent Cathy McGowan be elected.